-It’s just a fancy French word for healthy whole fruit sauce
+Compote is just a fancy French word for a healthy whole fruit sauce.

-This recipe is fantastic with a number of whole grains like pancakes, oatmeal and French toast.
-It’s a healthy alternative to high fructose corn syrup-what I call commercial syrup unless your eating REAL maple syrup.
-Plus it’s an idea way to integrate more fruits into your diet.
-It’s so easy to make ahead and set aside in the fridge to add a delightful taste to your breakfast.
+This compote recipe is super easy with three natural ingredients and fantastic with a number of whole grains like pancakes, oatmeal and French toast.
+It’s a healthy alternative to high fructose corn syrup, what I call commercial syrup unless your eating REAL maple syrup.
+Plus, it’s an ideal way to integrate more fruits into your diet.
+It’s so easy to make ahead and set aside in the fridge to add a delightful taste to any breakfast.

 I love it on top of Greek Yogurt with our homemade granola.
 It tastes like a dessert and you can eat it for breakfast or anytime.